Lithuania

 For the first time, platform operators will have to submit data for the previous calendar year until 31 January 2024.
 Standardised information collection requirements will be applied throughout the EU internal market, and a common EU register will be created.
 Tax administrators of all EU member states will participate in this system and exchange information about the platforms.

 If the platform operator (except for the foreign platform operator) does not fulfil the obligation to provide information, there is a possibility for the tax authorities to cancel access to the platform operator's website until the platform operator eliminates the violation.
-If the foreign platform operator does not fulfill the obligation to provide information, the tax authorities cancel the registration of the foreign platform.
+If the foreign platform operator does not fulfil the obligation to provide information, the tax authorities cancel the registration of the foreign platform.

 Provision of data on international payment transactions